How to Get Started

 Please contact group leaders for more information and to schedule an initial group interview, unless otherwise indicated.

-Several groups listed below do not yet have a set time.
-The clinicians leading these groups will be scheduling the group meetings at a time that best accommodates the majority of students who express interest in attending.
+Several groups listed below do not have a set time yet.
+The clinicians leading these groups will schedule group meetings at a time that best accommodates the majority of students who express interest.

 Getting Things Done